nus-mtp/nus-oracle/index.md

 Get started fast by creating a study plan from ready-made templates

-Quicky glance through comprehensive snippets of module information
+Quickly glance through comprehensive snippets of module information

 Reliably check if you can graduate

-Getting Started
+Getting started
 ----------------
-Head on over to our **Getting Started** [page](https://github.com/nus-mtp/nus-oracle/wiki/getting-started) to find out how to contribute whether you're a developer or not!
+Head on over to our [GETTING STARTED page](https://github.com/nus-mtp/nus-oracle/wiki/getting-started) to find out how to contribute, regardless if you’re a developer or not!
 We'd love to hear from you! :)

 Contributing to NUS Oracle
 ---------------------------
-If you're a keen developer who's interested in seeing how you can contribute to the codebase, head on over to our **CONTRIBUTING** [page](https://github.com/nus-mtp/nus-oracle/blob/master/CONTRIBUTING.md) and we'll take you through the installation, setup and developer notes.
+If you're a keen developer who's interested in seeing how you can contribute to the codebase, head on over to our [CONTRIBUTING page](https://github.com/nus-mtp/nus-oracle/blob/master/CONTRIBUTING.md) and we'll take you through the installation, setup and developer notes.

 Demo Video
 -----------